 Preventing Bot Fly Eggs

 Administering an anthelmintic, or dewormer, in the late summer and again after the first killing frost will kill the internal larvae and help break the cycle at that stage.Read more about preveting at: https://union.ces.ncsu.edu/2020/09/protecting-your-horse-from-botflies/

 The best tool to remove bot eggs are blade-protected horse-safe razors.
 If a Horse Shave razor is not available, a pumice or lava-like grooming stone or a specially made knife (meant for removing bot eggs from horse fur) also will work.
 Even if you diligently clean bot eggs off the horse’s body you should deworm your horse with a full spectrum wormer regularly to kill any bot eggs that your horse may have accidentally ingested.

 The photo above shows what bot eggs look like on a typical horse.
 Bot eggs stand out and are easy to spot on dark colored horses and on the legs of this chestnut mare.
-If you have a light colored horse such as a grey horse, palomino, a white mare or gelding, or a horse with high leg markings, you will need to be more diligent about checking for bot eggs during regular grooming- since they may blend into the color of your horse’s coat, however this is not as much of a concern for black horses or chocolate palominos.
+If you have a light colored horse such as a grey horse, palomino, a white mare or gelding, or a horse with high leg markings, you will need to be more diligent about checking for bot eggs during regular grooming.
+On light fur these eggs may blend into the color of your horse’s coat, however this is not as much of a concern for black horses or chocolate palominos.